UMBC-Protocol-Analysis-Lab/CPSA-Summer-Session/homeworks/homework3.md

 ## Deliverable
 1. Models that were not complete before completed
-    1. No need to submit anything, for this part
 2. A writeup of whether each protocol is secure or not, and if not secure, what the adversary has done to create the attack.
     1. Submit your brief writeup.
-Please use complete sentences?
+Please use complete sentences.

 ## Submission
-The submission form is in [instructions.md](homework3files/instructions.md)
+The submission form can be found [here](https://docs.google.com/forms/d/e/1FAIpQLScT-wwKUuiIOqz9NjtkG3XccR4h40zk24OzLTBH9e0OF9Jurg/viewform?usp=publish-editor)